moliver28/research-handbook/content/job-families/finance/it-compliance.md

 - Ability to foster a culture of compliance within the organization.
 - Ability to prepare and present compliance reports to senior management and the board.
 - Strong interpersonal skills to build relationships with internal and external stakeholders.

+## Director, IT Compliance

+### Director, IT Compliance Job Grade

+The IT Compliance role is a [grade 10](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

+### Director, IT Compliance Responsibilities

+- Develop and drive the overall IT compliance strategy aligned with business goals.
+- Ensure the organization’s compliance with relevant regulations (e.g., GDPR, HIPAA, SOX).
+- Oversee internal and external IT compliance audits and address findings.
+- Provide comprehensive compliance reports to executive leadership and the board.
+- Lead and mentor the IT compliance team, fostering a culture of continuous improvement.
+- Oversee the integration of compliance strategies into broader IT and business strategies.
+- Evaluate and implement advanced technologies and tools to enhance IT compliance.
+- Represent the organization in industry forums and maintain relationships with regulatory bodies.
+- Develop key performance indicators (KPIs) and metrics to measure and report on compliance program effectiveness.
+- Act as a strategic advisor to senior management on compliance matters and regulatory changes.
+- Drive continuous process improvement and the adoption of best practices in compliance management.
+- Collaborate with senior executives to integrate compliance requirements into strategic initiatives.

+### Director, IT Compliance Requirements

+This role includes all of the requirements above, plus:

+- Bachelor’s degree in IT, Computer Science, Business Administration, or a related field.
+- 10+ years of experience in IT compliance or information security, with leadership roles.
+- Relevant certifications such as CISA, CISM, CRISC, CISSP, or ITIL.
+- Expert knowledge of regulations and standards like SOX, GDPR, HIPAA,.
+- Exceptional leadership skills and excellent communication skills.
+- Advanced knowledge of IT systems, network security, and compliance technologies.
+- Proven experience in strategic planning and driving large-scale compliance initiatives.
+- Strong ability to analyze compliance data and trends to inform decision-making.
+- Experience managing budgets and aligning resources with strategic priorities.
+- High ethical standards and commitment to upholding organizational integrity.

 ## Hiring Process